 The personality test reveals a person’s motivation to succeed.
 Quizzing you about how you would behave in various professional and private situations demonstrates personality traits that, together, give a measure of your professional motivation to succeed.
 Some applicants thus discover personal strengths and weaknesses that often give pause for thought.

-On the same day, after the tests, you will participate in an interview (either on campus or online) with the programme manager or a representative of UE.
+On the same day, after the tests, you will participate in an interview (either on campus or online) with the programme manager or a representative of University of Applied Sciences Europe.
 In it, we first explain the results of the tests and inform you of the conditions, if any, you must meet before you commence your studies.

 Then we discuss what you expect from your studies, and your goals.
 You will also find out how we work, what’s important to us, and what we expect from our future students.
 The demands we place on our prospective students are considerable.
 For example, we stress analytical thought, social skills, verbal powers of expression, as well as goal orientation and an ability to cope with pressure.
 That said, we do not want to intimidate or overwhelm you – quite the contrary.
 All we ask of you is to show us who you are!
 Openness and honesty are more effective than clichés and putting on a persona.